-Removing Soap Scum from a Glass Shower Enclosure
+Removing Soap Scum from a Glass Shower Door

 Soap scum is another by-product of hard water – soap combines with the minerals in water and creates a filmy, unattractive “scum.” on your glass shower doors.
 Like hard water, it’s not difficult to remove with these options:

 Remove Thin Amounts of Soap Scum

 Like hard water, you need something that will cut through the substance.
 Spraying distilled white vinegar in your shower and letting it sit for five to ten minutes before wiping it off can remove mild buildup.

 For heavier soap scum, mix a cup of baking soda with a quarter-cup of white distilled vinegar to create a thick paste.
 After it stops fizzing and bubbling, use a microfiber towel, melamine sponge, or kitchen sponge to apply it to the glass shower enclosure.
 Let it sit for 15 minutes, then wipe it down with a microfiber towel and rinse with water.
 Take special care to where it may be thicker around framed or semi-frameless shower enclosures.

 Cleaning Mold and Mildew from a Framed Shower Enclosure

 Unlike frameless shower enclosures that have minimal structural framing, framed enclosures can collect unsightly mildew and mold.
 To effectively remove it and any staining from your shower, spray it with hydrogen peroxide and let it sit for a few minutes before wiping it off.